NYU-Processor-Design/nyu-processor-design.github.io/src/vip_course_docs/syllabus.md

 *Documentation* grade.
 For each week a submission is late, there will be a 1 point deduction to that weeks entry.

-### Responsibilities & Contributions

-There will be bi-weekly presentations from the students about the work that they have been working on.
-Presentations can be done in groups/sub-teams if the VIP work was done in groups/sub-teams.

-Presentations will be graded on a completion basis, 1 point for presenting, 0 points for no presentation.
-There will be no unexcused late submission for presentations.

 ### Attendance

-Attendance is expected at weekly meetings.
+Attendance is expected at all meetings.
 Meeting time is to be determined based on VIP Members' availability.
 If the meeting time does not work for a student, alternate options will be discussed.

 Students are allowed 2 unexcused absences.
 If a student is to miss a meeting they are responsible for anything that occurred in the missed meeting.
-Students are to notify the VIP Advisor/Leadership team if they were to miss a meeting.
+Students are to notify the VIP Advisor/Leadership team if they are to miss a meeting.

 ### End of Semester Presentation or Report